OmatrixTech/Xamarin.Custom.LoaderEaseSample/README.md

-A "wait loader" or "loading spinner" is a user interface element commonly used in software applications to indicate to users that a process is ongoing and that they should wait for it to complete.
-It serves several functions and meets specific requirements to enhance the user experience.
-Here's a breakdown of the functions and requirements of a wait loader:
+In Xamarin.Forms, a "wait loader" or a loading indicator is typically used to inform the user that a time-consuming operation is in progress, such as data retrieval, processing, or any operation that may cause the UI to freeze or appear unresponsive.

 ### Functions: